christophfranke/signal-chain/README.md

 **Signal-Chain** also includes a few utility functions:
 - `$.evaluate.sync`: Evaluates a chain synchronously.
 - `$.evaluate.async`: Evaluates a chain asynchronously.
+- `$.function.sync`: Creates a synchronous function from a chain.
+- `$.function.async`: Creates an asynchronous function from a chain.
 - `$.config`: Configures the update behaviour of the library.

 ### Controlling Update Behaviour